ubclxing/Statistical_Learning_Short_Course_at_Data_Science_Bootcamp_USask_13June2023/README.md

 The bootcamp will be led by Dr. Li Xing, Assistant Professor in the Department of Mathematics and Statistics at the University of Saskatchewan.
 Dr. Xing has extensive experience in statistical machine learning and has worked on developing novel statistical tools for complex data, particularly in genomics and experimental design for observational studies and clinical trials.
 You can find more information about Dr. Xing on her website: https://ubclxing.github.io/.
 ## Schedule
 ### Session 1: 9:30am - 11:30am
-- 9:30am-10:40am: Lecture on introduction to statistical machine learning
+- 9:30am-10:40am: Lecture on Introduction to Statistical Machine Learning by Dr. Xing
 - 10:40am-11:30am: R/Rstudio installation + Introduction + Data Management
   - TA: Lina
   - Tutors: Kyle and Jing
 ### Session 2: 1:00pm - 2:30pm
-- 1:00pm-2:00pm: Linear Regression and Logistic Regression
+- 1:00pm-2:00pm: Linear Regression and Logistic Regression Lecture by Dr. Xing
-- 2:00pm-2:30pm: R on lm and glm
+- 2:00pm-2:30pm: Linear and Logistic Regression R Tutorial
   - TA: Kyle
   - Tutors: Lina and Jing
 ### Session 3: 3:00pm - 4:30pm
-- 3:00pm-3:50pm: Lasso, Ridge, and Elastic Net
+- 3:00pm-3:50pm: Ridge, Lasso, and Elastic Net Lecture by Dr. Xing
-- 3:50pm-4:30pm: glmnet
+- 3:50pm-4:30pm: Ridge, Lasso, and Elastic Net R Tutorial
   - TA: Kyle
   - Tutors: Lina and Jing